Country of origin: International trade

 When shipping products from one country to another, the products may have to be marked with country of origin, and the country of origin will generally be required to be indicated in the export/import documents and governmental submissions.
 Country of origin will affect its admissibility, the rate of duty, its entitlement to special duty or trade preference programs, antidumping, and government procurement.

 Today, many products are an outcome of a large number of parts and pieces that come from many different countries, and that may then be assembled together in a third country.
-In these cases, it's hard to know exactly what is the country of origin, and different rules apply as to how to determine their "correct" country of origin.
+In these cases, it is hard to know exactly what is the country of origin, and different rules apply as to how to determine their "correct" country of origin.
 Generally, articles only change their country of origin if the work or material added to an article in the second country constitutes a substantial transformation, or, the article changes its name, tariff code, character or use (for instance from wheel to car).
 Value added in the second country may also be an issue.

 In principle, the substantial transformation of a product is intended as a change in the harmonized system coding.
 For example, a rough commodity sold from country A to country B, than subjected of a transformation in country B, which sells the final processed commodity to a country C is considered a sufficient step to label the end product made in B.